Holography of geodesic flows, harmonizing metrics, and billiards' dynamics

-Therefore, for a well-balanced Lyapunov function $F: SM \to \R$, the boundary confined data of the theorem make it possible to reconstruct, up to a diffeomorphism of $SM$, the standard contact structure $\ker(\b_g)$ on $SM$, and, since $\om_g|_{SM} = d\b_g$, the restriction $\om_g|_{SM}$ of the symplectic $2$-form $\om_g$ as well. \end{proof}
+Thus, for a well-balanced Lyapunov function $F: SM \to \R$, the boundary confined data of the theorem make it possible to reconstruct, up to a diffeomorphism of $SM$, which is constant on its boundary, the standard contact structure $\ker(\b_g)$ on $SM$ and, since $\om_g|_{SM} = d\b_g$, to reconstruct the restriction $\om_g|_{SM}$ of the symplectic $2$-form $\om_g$. \end{proof}